6 ways to prevent customer injury and property damage

 Slip-and-fall accidents make up a significant portion of injuries at businesses, but they’re just the tip of the iceberg.
-A number of other incidents can fall under premise liability, including chemical spills, accidents involving equipment, or an employee or visitor injuring another person.
+A number of other incidents can fall under premises liability, including chemical spills, accidents involving equipment, or an employee or visitor injuring another person.

 Key to preventing such mishaps is to identify and eliminate the risks and routinely inspect your workplace.
 Here are six steps you should take to protect your employees, customers, and business:

 1. Inspect your premises regularly and look for potential hazards

 The best way to prevent bodily injury or property damage is to regularly inspect your workplace to assess potential risks.
 Inspections should be scheduled at regular intervals, such as weekly or monthly, but you should also conduct unexpected inspections so that you can see what the workplace typically looks like without being tidied up in advance.

 Without proper maintenance, your business’s tools and equipment can become faulty or break down, which puts employees and customers at risk.
 Clean tools and equipment on a regular basis, and consistently test them to ensure they’re operating safely and functioning properly.